Koha-Community/kohadocs/source/cataloging.rst

 'Display' and the :ref:`UseControlNumber` preference to 'Don't use.'

-After cataloging your analytic record (see :ref:`Adding records <adding-records-label>` for more on creating records) click 'Edit' from the normal view and choose to 'Link to host item'
+After cataloging your analytic record (see :ref:`adding records <adding-records-label>` for more on creating records) click 'Edit' from the normal view and choose to 'Link to host item'